September 24, 2015

 Q #5: Are cats ever too old to learn?

-A: No, cats at any age can learn. obviously there are things you should be aware of, like physical limitations on young kittens and older cats (geriatric), also mental memory limitations. the optimum age for teaching them is between 5 months to 3 years Adjust the training accordingly.
+A: No, cats can learn at any age. obviously there are things you should be aware of, like physical limitations on young kittens and older cats (geriatric), also mental memory limitations. the optimum age for teaching them is between 5 months to 3 years Adjust the training accordingly.
 What’s more important than age is technique (Follow my tutorials to learn the right technique)

 Q #6 Can any cat be trained?

 A: Pretty much yes, but cats with higher “food drive” will learn faster.
 Younger cats (under 2.5 years) are more active and generally have a higher food drive and are generally less fussy about what they eat.
 Older cats (over 2.5 years) generally are less active and will eat less, and are generally fussy about what they eat.
 Less training sessions = slower rate of learning.
 With older or food finicky cats you need to raise the value of their rewards to keep their attention.

 Q #6: How do I get my cat interested in food/treats?

 A: Even the most finicky eaters eat something, try a gamier meat to entice them, and most important make “training” times the only times they eat. you’ll notice your cat is more active and will start to pay attention during training sessions.

 Q #7: What kind of food/treats do I recommend?

 A: I can only tell you what I use for Didga and Boomer.
 90% RAW MINCE and the rest a high quality holistic kibble & can food.
 Cats are meat eaters, the gamier the meat the better.
 Raw being best, I don’t buy “human grade” because I noticed a behaviour change after feeding it to Didga for 6 days.
 Her energy level went down.